 “If I’m not real, then how can I be talking to you?”
 I replied, though it was useless.
 The man had his eyes squeezed shut, and was refusing to reply to me.

 “Please, I need your help,” I told him.
 The elevator came to a stop, and the doors slid open.
 Agent Moody stepped out, and began a fast paced walk towards the main doors.
-I was hot on his trail, determined not to let the first, and most likely the only, opportunity for help that came along.
+I was hot on his trail, determined not to let him get away.
+This was probably the only chance I had for getting some help.